bitshares/bitshares-core/README.md

 **Run Node Software:**

-Stay on `bitshares-core` directory before you run the below `witness_node` command
+Stay on `bitshares-core/build` directory before you run the below `witness_node` command

     ./programs/witness_node/witness_node

-The node run will automatically create the `witness_node_data_dir` sub-directory along with node config files then start synchronizing with blockchain.
+Under `build` directory the node run will automatically create the directory `witness_node_data_dir` along with config files underneath then start synchronizing the blockchain.
-It may take (usually several hours) to fully download the blockchain data.
+It may take (usually several hours) to fully synchronize the blockchain data.
 The blockchain data will be stored under the directory `witness_node_data_dir`.

+**Stop Node Software:**

-You can stop the node run using `Ctrl+C`.
-Please note that stopping the node run may take (usually few minutes) to exit cleanly after stopping the node run using `Ctrl+C`.
+For stopping the node run cleanly; you will need to access the node run terminal then press on `Ctrl+C` then wait for the run to stop, please note that it may take (usually few minutes) to exit the run.
+It's recommended to use linux command `screen`(https://help.ubuntu.com/community/Screen) to inisiate the node run so you can go back to the node run screen to stop the run.

 **IMPORTANT:** By default the node will start in reduced memory mode by using some of the commands detailed in [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
 In order to run a full node with all the account histories (which is usually not necessary) you need to remove `partial-operations` and `max-ops-per-account` from your config file.
 Please note that currently(2018-10-17) a full node will need more than 160GB of RAM to operate and required memory is growing fast.
 Consider the following table as **minimal requirements** before running a node: